Affordable accommodation: what does the future hold?

 Property guardianship also brings more stability to the relationship between owner and occupier, as it avoids some of the hassle and baggage that sometimes comes with a tenant/landlord dynamic.
 This is due to the intermediary role played by the property guardian company, which ensures the tenant abides by the rules of their agreement, and will undertake thorough background checks to ensure that property owners get a good return on their investment, should they decide to delegate property management to a guardian company.

-Find out more about what we can offer property guardians.
+about what we can offer property guardians.